ArrowElectronics/aws-iot-dragonconnect-c/admin/api.md

 The _API Gateway_ may now be used to create the API and deploy it to a stage.
 The following command deploys the API to the dev stage.
-Remember the stage name you choose as it will be needed when configuring the dashboard.
+Remember the stage name you choose, as it will be needed when configuring the dashboard.

 ```sh
 $ java -jar lib/aws-apigateway-importer.jar --create \